vuestorefront/storefront-ui/apps/docs/components/components/input.md

 For search feature use Search component instead of Input.

-All attributes added to `VsfInput` component are passed directly to native input element and so are the styles.
+All attributes added to `SfInput` component are passed directly to native input element and so are the styles.
 But if you want to style entire component pass your classes via <!-- vue -->`wrapperClass`<!-- end vue --> <!-- react --> `wrapperClassName`<!-- end react -->prop.

-If you want to apply `size` attribute to input element, use `width` property with `ch` unit instead, eg. `width: 10ch`. `size` property is already used to customize layout of `VsfInput` component.
+If you want to apply `size` attribute to input element, use `width` property with `ch` unit instead, eg. `width: 10ch`. `size` property is already used to customize layout of `SfInput` component.

 ## Accessibility notes